 As we sat there I conversed with God, asking him to please calm my mind and my thoughts.
-I even kind of tried to hide my arms so it wouldn’t be so obvious.
-I know you might be thinking “why is she intimidate by a 6-year old?”
+I even tried to hide my arms so my psoriasis wouldn’t be so noticeable.
+I know you might be thinking “why is she intimidate by a 6 year old?”
 I asked myself the same question, but it’s just something I couldn’t help.

-So as the service goes on, I see the girl looking down at my arms.
-Or it could have been the sparkly bangles she was checking out, I’m really not sure.
-Anyway, we approached the part of service where the pastor ask the congregation to greet their neighbor with a hand sake, hug or a simple good morning.
+So as the service goes on, I see the girl looking down at my arms, or it could have been my sparkly bangles she was checking out, I’m really not sure.
+Anyway, we approached the part of service where the pastor ask the congregation to greet their neighbor with a hand sake, hug, or a simple good morning.

-I never seen that little girl again at church, maybe she sits in a different pew, or goes to a different church.
-But that hug warmed my heart, and will be something that I will never forget.
-If there were more people with the heart of that little 6-year old girl the world would be a better place.
+I never seen that little girl again at church, maybe she sits in a different pew, or goes to a different service.
+But that hug warmed my heart, and will be something I will never forget.
+If there were more people with the heart of that little 6 year old girl the world would be a better place.